Year of graduation: 2016

 How did studying at Plymouth help you?

-Studying at Plymouth University has helped me to become a very imaginative person with my architecture designs.
-Plymouth University is a great university and I would recommend it to anyone as the tutors are extremely helpful and engage in the design process, working as a team alongside the students, and constantly improve the course to engage with the up-to-date social, political, and economic issues.
+Studying at the University of Plymouth has helped me to become a very imaginative person with my architecture designs.
+The University is a great university and I would recommend it to anyone as the tutors are extremely helpful and engage in the design process, working as a team alongside the students, and constantly improve the course to engage with the up-to-date social, political, and economic issues.

 What lessons/skills did you gain from your course?

 I have gained multiple skills required to compete in the architecture.
 The practical skills and theoretical studies are essential in practice, not only for architecture designs but also when communicating with clients, manufacturers, suppliers, and fellow architectural practices.

 Did you undertake a placement during your degree and if so, how did this benefit you?